tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 3.7 Cardinality of bdqffdq: terms (non-normative)

 The content of this section is non-normative, see the [Fitness for Use Framework Ontology](../../bdqffdq/index.md) document for related normative guidance.
+These expectations are based on the mathematical formalization of the Fitness for Use Framework, and are intended to provide additional explanatory guidance on how class instances in `bdqffdq:` are expected to be related to each other through properties, failure to follow these expectations may result in an inability to use the Framework effectively.

 The expected relationships between classes in the Fitness for Use Framework can be expressed as cardinality statements.
 Selected cardinality statements are given here to provide additional explanatory guidance on how class instances in `bdqffdq:` are expected to be related to each other through object properties.
 Examples here are given for terms related to `Validations`.